extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/overview.rst

 Introduction
 ------------

-This document provides an overview of how to use the DC Fabric suite to automate provisioning and maintenance of an IP or VCS Fabric.
-The DC Fabric suite can automatically configure interfaces, BGP peerings and related settings.
+This document provides an overview of how to use the DC Fabric Automation Suite to automate provisioning and maintenance of an IP or VCS Fabric.
+The DC Fabric Automation Suite can automatically configure interfaces, BGP peerings and related settings.
 This ensures consistent configuration across the fabric, with minimal effort.

 .. note::
-    This document covers the operation of the |bwc| DC Fabric suite.
+    This document covers the operation of the |bwc| DC Fabric Automation Suite.
 For more information about IP Fabrics in general, see the `Network OS IP Fabric Configuration Guide <http://www.brocade.com/content/html/en/configuration-guide/nos-701-ipfabrics/index.html>`_
     and the `IP Fabric Validated Design <http://www.brocade.com/content/html/en/brocade-validated-design/brocade-ip-fabric-bvd/GUID-35138986-3BBA-4BD0-94B4-AFABB2E01D77-homepage.html>`_

-The DC Fabric suite supports easy integration with Zero-Touch Provisioning (ZTP).
+The DC Fabric Automation Suite supports easy integration with Zero-Touch Provisioning (ZTP).
 It can also be used without ZTP, but initial switch setup and registration will be a manual process.

 The default configuration has a set of predefined parameters used to create the fabric, such